Omegance: A Single Parameter for Various Granularities in Diffusion-Based Synthesis: Methodology

 (2) Euler discrete scheduler~\cite{Karras2022edm}:

 where $\sigma$ is the noise level from Karras~\etal~\cite{Karras2022edm}, and $\hat{\sigma} = \sigma_t \cdot (\gamma + 1)$ when $\gamma$ is the ``churn'' factor for perturbing $\sigma_t$.

 However, in the flow-matching-based scheduler~\cite{esser2024scaling}, the forward process learns a continuous transformation without the need for a stepwise noise addition schedule: $z_t = (1 - t) z_0 + t\epsilon$, where $\epsilon \sim \mathcal{N}(0, 1)$, which slightly differs from Equ.~\eqref{equ:forward}.
 During the reverse process, the model predicts $v_\theta(z_t, t) = \frac{dz_t}{dt} = \epsilon - z_0$, and moves one step forward with $z_{t-1} = z_t + dt \cdot v_\theta(z_t, t)$.
 Here, the term $dt \cdot v_\theta(z_t, t)$ represents the denoise amount as in the general formula Equ.~\eqref{equ:denoise}, but is not necessarily a standard noise.
-To prevent mean-shifting, we apply an additional mean-preserving operation with Omegance in the flow matching scheduler.
+To prevent mean-shifting which causes unwanted color change \textit{(details in supp.~Sec.I.2)}, we apply a mean-preserving operation with Omegance in the flow matching scheduler.

 (3) Flow matching scheduler~\cite{esser2024scaling}: